 SARS-CoV-2 and airway epithelium – the first frontier! - Professor Ultan Power, Tuesday 21 July 2020.
 View the live recording.

-Controversy in immunity to COVID-19: do we want an immune response or not? - Former BSI President Professor Peter Openshaw and Dr Ryan Thwaites on Wednesday 27 May.
-A recording will be available soon.
+Controversy in immunity to COVID-19: do we want an immune response or not? - Former BSI President Professor Peter Openshaw and Dr Ryan Thwaites, Wednesday 27 May.
+A recorded version of the live webinar is now available.